 INDEMNITY

-10.1 Sellers’ Indemnities.
+10.1 Seller’s Indemnities.

-(a) SUBJECT TO SECTION 10.3 BELOW, SELLERS SHALL, JOINTLY AND SEVERALLY, INDEMNIFY, REIMBURSE, DEFEND, AND HOLD HARMLESS THE BUYER, ITS OFFICERS, DIRECTORS, EMPLOYEES, AGENTS, REPRESENTATIVES, SHAREHOLDERS, AFFILIATES, SUBSIDIARIES, SUCCESSORS, AND ASSIGNS (COLLECTIVELY THE “BUYER INDEMNITEES”) FROM AND AGAINST ANY AND ALL CLAIMS, LIABILITIES, LOSSES, CAUSES OF ACTION, COSTS, AND EXPENSES, INCLUDING, WITHOUT LIMITATION, THOSE ARISING FROM THE SOLE, JOINT, AND/OR CONCURRENT NEGLIGENCE, FAULT, OR STRICT LIABILITY OF ANY BUYER INDEMNITEE, AND INCLUDING COURT COSTS AND REASONABLE ATTORNEYS’ FEES (“LOSSES”), REGARDLESS (IN EACH CASE) OF WHETHER KNOWN OR UNKNOWN, ASSERTED AGAINST, RESULTING FROM, IMPOSED UPON, OR INCURRED BY ANY OF THE BUYER INDEMNITEES AS A RESULT OF, OR ARISING OUT OF, THE OWNERSHIP, CONSTRUCTION OR OPERATION OF THE ASSETS PRIOR TO THE CLOSING DATE.
+(a) SUBJECT TO SECTION 10.3 BELOW, SELLER SHALL, JOINTLY AND SEVERALLY, INDEMNIFY, REIMBURSE, DEFEND, AND HOLD HARMLESS THE BUYER, ITS OFFICERS, DIRECTORS, EMPLOYEES, AGENTS, REPRESENTATIVES, SHAREHOLDERS, AFFILIATES, SUBSIDIARIES, SUCCESSORS, AND ASSIGNS (COLLECTIVELY THE “BUYER INDEMNITEES”) FROM AND AGAINST ANY AND ALL CLAIMS, LIABILITIES, LOSSES, CAUSES OF ACTION, COSTS, AND EXPENSES, INCLUDING, WITHOUT LIMITATION, THOSE ARISING FROM THE SOLE, JOINT, AND/OR CONCURRENT NEGLIGENCE, FAULT, OR STRICT LIABILITY OF ANY BUYER INDEMNITEE, AND INCLUDING COURT COSTS AND REASONABLE ATTORNEYS’ FEES (“LOSSES”), REGARDLESS (IN EACH CASE) OF WHETHER KNOWN OR UNKNOWN, ASSERTED AGAINST, RESULTING FROM, IMPOSED UPON, OR INCURRED BY ANY OF THE BUYER INDEMNITEES AS A RESULT OF, OR ARISING OUT OF, THE OWNERSHIP, CONSTRUCTION OR OPERATION OF THE ASSETS PRIOR TO THE CLOSING DATE.